flectra-hq/documentation-user/content/developer/reference/frontend/odoo_editor.rst

     If the command points to a category that doesn't exist yet, that category will be created and appended at the end of the Powerbox.

-.. _reference/frontend/odoo_editor/powerbox/options:
+.. _reference/frontend/flectra_editor/powerbox/options:

 Options
 ~~~~~~~

-The following options can be passed to OdooEditor, that will then be passed to
+The following options can be passed to FlectraEditor, that will then be passed to
 the instance of the Powerbox:

 .. list-table::